Look up free King County public records on anyone right away using the tools provided in this resource.

 In Person Requests— Court records can be retrieved for free at these three locations in King County during business hours.

 Mail Requests— Mail requests can be completed by downloading and printing a records request form.
 These requests can be paid for in money order or a check payable to the “King County Clerk’s Office.”
-A deposit of $10.00 must be included and the fees schedule applies.
+A deposit of $10.00 must be included, and the fee schedule applies.
 The request should be sent with a self-addressed envelope.

 Citizens who are looking to find out if someone is married can search records that go as far back as 1968.
 To obtain certificates, proof documentation is required proving eligibility to obtain the certificate such as relation to the subject of the certificate.6 They may be ordered either through mail or online and/over the phone using VitalChek.

-The cost for each certificate is $25.00 and payment is made either with check or money order and made payable to the “DOH.”
+The cost for each certificate is $25.00, and payment is made either with a check or money order and made payable to the “DOH.”
 Processing time is 1-3 weeks.
-The completed application will need to be mailed to the address below.
+The completed application will need to be mailed to the address below:

 DOH